-What is A Prototype: Prototype Definition, Types, Process, And More
+What is the Definition of Prototype and the Types, Process, and More

-"What is a prototype definition and what are the different types of prototyping methods out there?"
+"What is a prototype and what are the different types of prototyping methods out there?"

 If you are also new to designing or product development, then you can have a similar query about prototype definition.
 Since the prototyping process can vary depending on so many situations, it is important to cover your basics first.
 To help you clear your doubts regarding the prototype meaning, I have come up with this guide.
 In this post, I will discuss things like prototyping definition, types of prototyping, prototype process, and so on.